jcorbin/pchepa/v1_build.md

 Or just do the fan wiring directly from raw wires and JST connectors;
 would also cut down on internal wiring bulk by using tiny JST ZH connectors.

+Improve mesh wall section integration:
+- thicken the wall so that it has more grip surface
+- maybe make the dovetails a little wider and deeper
+- taper the dovetails so that they resist coming apart around curves